-Universe: The known universe is the number of existing homes in the U.S.-Mexico border area lacking access to adequate wastewater sanitation services in 2003 (690,723).
+Universe: The known universe is the number of existing homes in the U.S.-Mexico border area lacking access to adequate wastewater sanitation services in 2003.
 The known universe of unconnected homes was calculated from U.S. Census and the Mexican National Water Commission (CONAGUA) sources.

-Baseline: The baseline of 0 is referenced to FY 2003, when 0 of the 690,723 homes representing the known universe of homes lacking access to adequate wastewater sanitation in 2003 had received access to adequate wastewater sanitation as a result of project completions.
+Baseline: The number of homes (0) lacking access to adequate wastewater sanitation in 2003 that had received access to adequate wastewater sanitation as a result of project completions.